The upcoming election is a state primary. Click here for additional info, including party requirements and what's on the ballot.

 You may get a call from a number you do not recognize with a notification that you need to cure your ballot.
 Be sure to pick so you don’t miss your chance to make sure your vote is counted.

-Photo ID with voter’s name, can be expired by as much as 10 years if issued by federal or state government.
+Mississippi voters need to show ID at the polls.
+A photo ID with the voter’s name can be expired by as much as 10 years as long as it is issued by the federal or a state government.
+Valid forms of identification include;

 Enter your address below to see what you can expect on Election Day.